 Do you need to check your credit records at both Experian and Equifax?

-In 2019 there are no less than seventeen credit reports.
-Sign up to them all, you won’t be able to move for data and it will cost a fortune.
-See The best way to check your credit score for my pick of the best reports – all free!
+In 2021 there are fourteen credit reports.
+Sign up to them all and your inbox will be clogged up and it will cost a fortune!
+Instead see The best way to check your credit score for my pick of the best reports – all free.

 If you do get your credit scores from all three CRAs, you will see they aren’t all the same.

 “Why are some of my debts missing?”